 I too, as probably many others, have been thinking about what it means, being a good father, and thinking about our own fathers.
 For me, it's all about being a good example.
 However we can't give what we don't have.
 Many of us grow up without fathers, they are either emotionally or physical absent to us.

 As an young adult, I had to decide at some point, what kind of person I wanted to be, regardless of what happened to me.
-Seventeen years ago I got sober and went into recovery as an alcoholic and an adult child of an alcoholic.
+Twenty four years ago I got sober and went into recovery as an alcoholic and an adult child of an alcoholic.
 I decided and accepted what I could and couldn't change.
 I hoped and prayed for discernment to know the difference.
 Forgiveness was essential toward my father and toward myself for what was not given or could not be given.
 I am not talking about forgiving what seems to be unforgivable toward those who have hurt us, for them, but for ourselves so we can move forward in life.
 This is what I had to do, forgive my father and forgive myself.

 It was once explained to me, by a dear friend that resentment grows like bitter root, growing, strangling and poisoning so many parts of our lives.
 It's not something most of us can afford, carrying around that gunny sack full of resentments that we just keep adding to, until it is over flowing.
 I certainly couldn't.